nyoma-diamond/CS4233-Escape/DevLog.md

   - Class is unused and redundant with `PieceTypeDescriptor`
 - Made `EscapePieceImpl` store a `PieceTypeDescriptor` instead of just a `PieceName` (this way I can call the attributes of the piece instead of needing to store the attributes somewhere else and reference them separately)
 - Added piece initialization to `EscapeGameManagerImpl`

+### 11/29

+- Edited `test3.egc` for testing square movement patterns
+- Edited other `egc` files to not break earlier tests as a result of assumptions from Alpha